Romano Prodi: Second term as IRI President

-First term as Prime Minister (1996–1998)
+First term as prime minister (1996–1998)

-On 25 May 1994, Prodi went to Palazzo Chigi to announce his resignation as IRI President to the new Prime Minister Silvio Berlusconi; the resignation had been formalised on 31 May and became effective on 22 July.
+On 25 May 1994, Prodi went to Palazzo Chigi to announce his resignation as IRI president to the new prime minister Silvio Berlusconi; the resignation had been formalised on 31 May and became effective on 22 July.

 On 11 August, Prodi announced to the Gazzetta di Reggio of his intent to enter politics.
 A few months earlier, Prodi had rejected a proposal from the Italian People's Party (PPI) to run for the 1994 European election.

 The Olive Tree and 1996 election

 On 13 February 1995 Prodi, along with his close friend Arturo Parisi, founded his political alliance The Olive Tree.
-Prodi's aim was to build a centre-left coalition composed by centrist and leftist parties, opposed to the centre-right alliance led by Silvio Berlusconi, who resigned from the office of Prime Minister few weeks before, when Lega Nord withdrew his support to the government.
+Prodi's aim was to build a centre-left coalition composed by centrist and leftist parties, opposed to the centre-right alliance led by Silvio Berlusconi, who resigned from the office of prime minister few weeks before, when Lega Nord withdrew his support to the government.
 The movement was immediately supported by Mariotto Segni, leader of the centrist Segni Pact; after few weeks the post-communist Democratic Party of the Left of Massimo D'Alema, the PPI and the Federation of the Greens also joined the Olive Tree coalition.

 On 19 February 1996, the outgoing Prime Minister Lamberto Dini announced that he would run in the election with a new party called Italian Renewal, allied with Prodi's Olive Tree rather than Berlusconi's Pole for Freedoms.
-Shortly after Berlusconi claimed that Dini "copied his electoral programme".
+Shortly after, Berlusconi claimed that Dini "copied his electoral programme".

 On election day, Prodi's Olive Tree coalition won over Berlusconi's Pole for Freedoms, becoming the first coalition composed of a post-communist party to win a general election since the Second World War.
-In the Senate, The Olive Tree obtained the majority, but in the Chamber, it required the external support of Communist Refoundation Party.
+In the Senate, The Olive Tree obtained the majority; in the Chamber, it required the external support of Communist Refoundation Party.
 On 17 May 1996, Prodi received from President Oscar Luigi Scalfaro the task of forming a new government.
 He ultimately formed a 23-member cabinet that included 16 PDS ministers (including Deputy Prime Minister Walter Veltroni) and 10 PDS junior ministers–the first (former) Communists to take part in government in half a century.